SIGGgames/PacoMonkey/project_ideas.md

   - <u>Location</u>: tropical
   - <u>Abilities</u>: blocking attacks (acquirable)
   - <u>Story</u>: Langur de François is the leader of Pacomonkey's hometown.
 When Pacomonkey comes to ask for his permission to leave the town he denies it, unless Pacomonkey brings him a Diamond.
-After not finding the diamond and returning to Langur, the leader will only say "Keep looking for the diamond, Pacomonkey.
-Hahahaha!".
-If Pacomonkey has previously talked to Langur's subordinate, he will start a fight.
-If he has not, he will keep searching for the diamond until the next visit; then he will automatically start a fight.
+Since there's no diamond in the village and only him and his subordinate knows that, he will keep lying to Pacomonkey to make him stay until he finds out and they fight.
+After he is defeated and dethroned, his subordinate (TBD) will occupy his place.

 - **(name to be determined)**